 Standard equipment is good throughout an XF range that runs from SE through Luxury, R-Sport, Premium Luxury and Portfolio.
 On the downside space in the rear and the interior quality isn't up to the standard of the Audi A6 or BMW 5 Series.
 The XF should be a great ownership prospect as well, as Jaguar performed strongly in our customer satisfaction survey, Driver Power.

 Our choice: XF 2.2 Diesel Luxury

-Jaguar was a star performer in our Driver Power 2013 satisfaction survey, finishing a superb third in the manufacturers chart.
-The XF achieved the same placing in the overall table.
-Yet while the car gets six airbags, stability control and active head restraints as standard, it only got a four-star score in Euro NCAP crash tests.
-Blind spot monitoring is £460 extra, while adaptive cruise control is another £1,275.
+The XF gets six airbags, stability control and active head restraints as standard, but it only got a four-star score in Euro NCAP crash tests.
+There is some extra safety kit available on the options list: blind spot monitoring is £460 extra, while adaptive cruise control is another £1,275.

-By fitting new stop-start hardware and tweaking components in the engine’s cooling and exhaust gas recirculation systems, engineers have cut CO2 emissions from 135g/km to 129g/km and economy is up to 57.7mpg.
-As a result, the Jag has similar company car tax costs as the SE versions of the BMW 520d and Mercedes E220.
+With a new stop-start system and a few tweaks to the 2.2-litre diesel, CO2 emissions were recently cut from 135g/km to 129g/km, and economy is up to 57.7mpg.
+That means the Jag matches SE versions of the BMW 520d and Mercedes E220 on company car tax.
 It's exempt from road tax for the first year of ownership, with an annual bill of £105 thereafter.
 It also keeps BIK rates to a low 19 per cent – and puts the XF on a par with the Audi A6 2.0 TDI.